nxhoaf/OwlProject/README.md

 }
 ```

-### Retrieve all rdfa attributes
+### Retrieve rdfa attributes

-After calling `RdfLib.init()`, we can get all rdfa attributes located in the page via
+After calling `RdfLib.init()`, we can also get all rdfa attributes located in the page via
 `RdfLib.rdfa` attribute.
-This is an object containing all rdfa in the page.
 This object is a triple-like {subject, predicate, object} data structure:
 ```
 rdfa[subject] = [predicate_1, predicate_2, ......, predicate_n]
 predicate 	= [object_1, object_2, ............., object_n]
 ```
-or briefly, for a given subject and predicate, we have an array of object.
+that is, for a given subject and predicate, we have an array of objects.
 (Note that
-the term 'object' here is the **object** in the triple, not an JavaScript object):
+the term 'object' here is actually the **object** in the triple, not an JavaScript object):
 ```
 rdfa[subject][predicate] = [object_1, object_2, ............., object_n]
 ```
-Here is an example of how to loop over our rdfa for displaying all triple.
-Assume that we have a 'div'
+Here is an example of how to loop over the rdfa data structure to display all triples.
-element in our page whose id is "#log":
+Suppose that we have a 'div' element in our page whose id is "#log":
 ```
 var output += "<b>All attributes: </b><br>";
 for (var subject in rdfa) {